Engfors/okta-asa-terraform-gcp/README.md

 [Advanced Server Access](https://www.okta.com/products/advanced-server-access/) is an Okta application that automates identity & access across distributed Linux and Windows server fleets, extending a seamless Single Sign-On experience to SSH and RDP workflows.

-This code example deploys a new VPC (default: us-central1) with a public and private subnet.
-In the public subnet, a single Ubuntu 16.04 compute engine instance is deployed as a bastion host, and in the private subnet, N (default: 3) Ubuntu 16.04 compute engine instances are deployed.
+This code example deploys a new VPC (default: europe-north1) with one subnet.
+In the subnet, a single Debian 9 compute engine instance is deployed as a bastion host, and N (default: 3) Debian 9 compute engine instances.
 In parallel, a new Okta ASA Project is created, and select Groups are assigned.
 The compute engine instances spun up are enrolled with the newly created Okta ASA Project, and the target instances are configured to hop through the bastion instance.

 ## Prerequisites

 - An Okta Advanced Server Access Team
-- A GCP account
+- A GCP service account
+- A Terraform Cloud account
 - Terraform 0.13

 ## Terraform Providers